|

 One of our favorite airlines that served Tyler's Pounds Airport over the years was Texas' own Trans Texas Airways (TTA).

-and passenger carrying charter from the Civil Aeronautics Board in 1947, it changed its name to Trans Texas Airways and began service from from Houston to Dallas, San Antonio and El Paso.
+Its roots date to 1944 when it was founded in Houston as Aviation Enterprises.
+Upon receiving its air mail and passenger carrying charter from the Civil Aeronautics Board in 1947, it changed its name to Trans Texas Airways and began service from from Houston to Dallas, San Antonio and El Paso.

-Initially, it used a small fleet of DC-3 aircraft purchased from American Airlines.
+Initially, it used a small fleet of Douglas DC-3 aircraft purchased from American Airlines.
 Many of us from that era will recall the airline's nicknames: "Tree Top Airlines" and "Tinker Toy Airlines".

-During the 1950s and 1960s, TTA operated a small fleet of about 25 Convair 240 and Convair 600 aircraft, as well as DC-3s.
 As with the DC-3s, the Convair airliners were purchased from American Airlines, whose maintenance records indicated the aircraft were in extremely good condition.

 Major airports served included Hobby in Houston, Love Field in Dallas, and Amon Carter Field - Greater Southwest International Airport in Fort Worth.
+Many other smaller cities were served, including Longview, Lufkin, Lafayette, Lake Charles, and Tyler.

 In 1967 TTA purchased a fleet of McDonnell Douglas DC-9 jets, nineteen of the Series-10 model and seven of the longer Series-30 aircraft.